vseryakov/vsyslog/README.md

-## Simple syslog module for V, it uses the system logger on Unix systems
+## Simple syslog module for V(vlang), it uses the system logger on Unix systems

 ```v
 module main